earowang/rwalkr/README.md

 Usage
 -----

 Currently there is only one function in the package, `walk_melb()`.
-The starting and ending date inform which period to be scraped.
+The starting and ending dates inform which period to be scraped.

 ``` r
 library(walkrr)